 - If you felt pressured into approving the credit pull.

 - If the number of inquiries was more than you expected.

-- If a fraudster obtains a loan using your Social Security number and other identifying information.
+- If a fraudster obtains a loan using your Tax File Number and other identifying information.

 Scenarios Where You Can’t Dispute

 - If you voluntarily applied for a loan and the request appears on your credit report.

 - If you discover a legal loan application on your credit record.